predsci/CHMAP/README.md

+Alpha Version!!!
+This software is expected for full release in the next couple of months, but is currently a work in progress.
+Code may be buggy and/or poorly documented at this time.

 # CHD
-Coronal Hole Detection.
+Coronal Hole Detection (and tracking).
 Python-based package to download data, process, and database results.

 ## Configuration
 This package needs to be configured for the local machine environment.